midnightfim/node-js-and-react-chat/README.md

 # node-js-and-react-chat
--- To start React app on localhost:3000 use (npm start)
+- To start React app on `localhost:3000` use on comand line `npm start`

--- To start NodeJS on localhost:5000 use (node index.js)
+- To start NodeJS server on `localhost:5000` use on comand line `node index.js`